Here, you’ll find a range of mortgage calculators that can crunch the vital numbers for all of your home finance requirements.

 Debt to Income Ratio Calculator

-This calculator allows you to work out your debt-to-income ratio and will tell you whether mortgage lenders will class it as low, medium or high risk.
+This calculator allows you to calculate your debt-to-income ratio and will indicate whether mortgage lenders will classify it as low, medium, or high risk.

 Your Debt to Income Ratio is %